Reactions to the First Chechen War: United States

 The United States and its president at the time, Bill Clinton, initially pursued a relatively pro-Russian stance towards the war.
 In a defining moment of this early period, Mike McCurry, then White House Press Secretary, compared the Chechen War to the American Civil War.
 Bill Clinton also voiced similar position, saying that "I would remind you that we once had a civil war in our country... over the proposition that Abraham Lincoln gave his life for: That no state had a right to withdraw from our union".
 Over time, American policy changed to become more critical of Russia (particularly after the Samashki massacre), though Clinton refused to retract his support for Yeltsin.
-This position was met from criticism by members of the U.S. Congress, particularly those from the Republican Party, who argued for conditioning American aid to Russia.
+This position met with criticism from members of the U.S. Congress, particularly those from the Republican Party, who argued for conditioning American aid to Russia.
 On 21 April 1996, Bill Clinton reiterated his support for Boris Yeltsin's position that Chechnya "must and will remain part of Russia" and expressed his readiness to help to mediate the conflict.